turboapps/docs/reference/command_line/unsubscribe.md

 ### unsubscribe

-The `unsubscribe` command unsubscribes the specified channel.
-It uninstalls the shortcuts and removes the update task.
+The `unsubscribe` command unsubscribes a specified subscription or all subscriptions.
+It uninstalls shortcuts and removes the update task.

 ```
-Usage: unsubscribe <options> <channel>
+Usage: unsubscribe <options> <subscription>

 <options> available:
   -a, --all                  Unsubscribes all subscriptions on the local machine